-Figure 2.7: Quadrilateral general domain, (a), and its reference counterpart (b).
-If the general quadrangle is defined within a spatial environment, and not as a figure lying on the xy plane, limited $z_i$ offsets are allowed at nodes with respect to such plane, which are not considered in Figure. is not generally available.
+Figure 2.11: Quadrilateral general domain, (a), and its reference counterpart (b).
+If the general quadrangle is defined within a spatial environment, and not as a figure lying on the xy plane, limited $z_i$ offsets are allowed at nodes with respect to such plane, which are not considered in Figure.